the-coded/codex-ai/pkg/changelog/README.md

 1. ✨ Virtual environment activation only needs to be done once
 2. 🔑 The ANTHROPIC_API_KEY must be set before running pkg.changelog
 3. 🎯 Choose between command-line usage (via __main__.py) or programmatic usage (via __init__.py)
-4. 🚀 Default mode is "prod" when no mode is specified
-5. 📋 Default type is "log" when no type is specified
+4. 📋 Default type is "log" when no type is specified
-6. 🔄 Git logs are generated automatically based on type:
+5. 🔄 Git logs are generated automatically based on type:
    - type="log": Regular git logs
    - type="release": Release logs
-7. 🔍 Large logs are automatically simplified if they exceed 185,000 tokens
+6. 🔍 Large logs are automatically simplified if they exceed 185,000 tokens
-8. 🛠️ Core implementation is in run.py, using shared utilities from utils/
+7. 🛠️ Core implementation in run.py uses shared utilities from utils/
+8. 🔧 Environment is automatically detected:
+   - Development: When running from project root
+   - Production: When running from another project with .codex/
 9. 📦 Production mode requires:
    - codex to be cloned as .codex in the target repository
    - .codex to be added to PYTHONPATH